Allen County Work Release

 - Individuals who do not have legal residence, transportation, or community support

 - Individuals who are presently positive for illicit drugs

-- Class A Felony offenses
+- Level 2 Felony offenses or higher

 - Defendants convicted of dealing in a controlled substance